Gamer026/angular-interview-questions/README.md

 131. ### what is an rxjs subject in Angular
      An RxJS Subject is a special type of Observable that allows values to be multicasted to many Observers.
-While plain Observables are unicast (each subscribed Observer owns an independent execution of the Observable), Subjects are multicast.Subjects are like EventEmitters: they maintain a registry of many listeners.There are four types of Subjects available based on how they behave, 1.Subject - No initial value or replay available 2.AsyncSubject - Emits latest values to subscribers on completion of the async task 3.BehaviouralSubject - requires an initial value and emits current values to new subscribers 4.ReplaySubject - replays a specified number of last values to new subscribers.
+While plain Observables are unicast (each subscribed Observer owns an independent execution of the Observable), Subjects are multicast.Subjects are like EventEmitters: they maintain a registry of many listeners.There are four types of Subjects available based on how they behave,

+	1. Subject - No initial value or replay available
+	2. AsyncSubject - Emits latest values to subscribers on completion of the async task
+	3. BehaviouralSubject - requires an initial value and emits current values to new subscribers
+	4. ReplaySubject - replays a specified number of last values to new subscribers.

      ``` typescript